 The dispute between The Republic of Malawi ("Malawi") and The United Republic of Tanzania ("Tanzania") concerns the location of the border between the two States on, or at the perimeter of Lake Nyasa/Malawi ("the Lake").
-The Lake is the third largest in Africa, sitting at the bottom of the Great African Rift Valley and covering approxiamately 29,600 square kilometers.
+The Lake is the third largest in Africa, sitting at the bottom of the Great African Rift Valley and covering approximately 29,600 square kilometers.
 The Lake's shoreline runs around western Mozambique, eastern Malawi, and southern Tanzania.
-The contestation relates to whether the boundary demarcating the parties' sovereign territory or territorial waters runs along the middle of the Lake, or along the Lake's eastern shoreline of the territory of Tanzania.
-The dispute, therefore, relates to whether Tanzania or Malawi exercise sovereignty over the eastern half of the northern part of the Lake separating Tanzania and Malawi.
+The contestation relates to whether the boundary demarcating sovereign territory (or territorial waters) runs along the middle of the Lake, or along the Lake's eastern shoreline of the territory of Tanzania.
+The dispute, therefore, relates to whether Tanzania or Malawi exercises sovereignty over the eastern half of the northern part of the Lake separating Tanzania and Malawi.

 The border dispute escalated in 2011 when Malawi awarded oil exploration licenses covering the disputed part of the Lake to Surestream Petroleum.
-The aggrivation of Malawi's distribution of exploration rights based upon unilateral assertion of sovereignty elevates the parties' interests by signalling potentially lucrative sources of government revenue.
-Possible resource extraction also signals potential threats to local and regional commercial, cultural and environmental interests.
-Further, failure of the parties to resolve the dispute via peaceful means may also lead to local and potentially regional insecurity, further harming the parties' aforementioned interests.
+The aggravation of Malawi's distribution of exploration rights based upon unilateral assertion of sovereignty elevates the respective interests by signaling potentially lucrative sources of government revenue.
+Possible resource extraction also signals potential threats to commercial, cultural and environmental interests.
+Further, failure of the parties to resolve the dispute via peaceful means may also lead to local and potentially regional insecurity, further harming the aforementioned interests.

 The dispute is complicated by historical shifts in the positions of the parties and the former colonial powers.
-Tanzania was a German colony until 1919 when it was awarded to Britain under the Treaty of Vesailles, making it, like Malawi (then Nyasaland), a British territory.
+Tanzania was a German colony until 1919 when it was awarded to Britain under the Treaty of Versailles.
+Thus Tanzania, alongside Malawi (then Nyasaland), became a British territory.
 While the British colonial view of the boundary may have been inconsistent, the German and British authorities had formally agreed under the 1890 Heligoland Treaty ("the Treaty") that the border ran along the Lake's eastern shore-line.

-In this paper we begin by tracing the history of the boundary, before examining the interests of the respective parties and the utility and applicability of the available dispute resolution processes, including the Internaitonal Court of Justice ("ICJ").
-We then evaluate the legal merits of the parties' claims before concluding with an evaluation of key elements instructing negotiations.
+This paper begins by tracing the history of the boundary, before examining the interests of the respective parties and the utility and applicability of the available dispute resolution processes, including the International Court of Justice ("ICJ").
+An evaluation of the legal merits of the claims is then carried out before concluding with an analysis of key elements instructing negotiations.
 While the paper provides a thorough consideration of how the law applies to the dispute, the authors also acknowledge the real-politic of the power differentials at play, and the non-legal instruments the respective parties wield to affect negotiations.